awlx/bmwtools/go-rewrite/README.md

 - **Memory Efficiency**: Lower memory footprint
 - **Deployment**: Single binary deployment
 - **Security**: Strong type system and memory safety

+## Database Migration

+If you're upgrading from a previous version, you may need to migrate your database schema.
+See [MIGRATION.md](MIGRATION.md) for instructions on updating your database.

 ## Disclaimer